 What is surprising is the distance from White Conduit House – just short of half a mile.
 It is though within the boundaries of White Conduit Fields as shown on the 1750 map.

-The second piece of evidence is the text below, extracted from Walks through Islington; comprising an historical and descriptive account of that … district, both in its ancient and present state … With numerous engravings, by J. & H. S. Storer.
+Secondly, again very important, is the text below, extracted from a book snappily entitled Walks through Islington; comprising an historical and descriptive account of that … district, both in its ancient and present state … With numerous engravings, by J. & H. S. Storer.
 L.P., published in 1835.

-Thirdly, Storer refers to a tavern called The Albion close to the ground and there is still a pub called the The Albion, dating back to the 18th Century, at the edge of where the cricket field would have been.
-Excellent pub as well, which features an impressively faithful Georgian restoration showcasing the place’s rickety floors, wood-paneled walls and log fires.
+Thirdly, Storer refers to a tavern called The Albion close to the ground and, yes, there is still a pub called the The Albion, at the edge of where the cricket field would have been and dating back to the 18th Century.
+A very good pub too, which features an impressively faithful Georgian restoration showcasing the place’s rickety floors, wood-paneled walls and log fires.
+Good food too.

 Fourthly, a report in The Times of 22 June 1785 referred to complaint made by players of the White Conduit Club that people were interrupting their games by using a footpath across the playing area.
 There is indeed such a path shown on the 1805 map.

 Fifthly, the second picture above shows the Islington Workhouse as being close to the ground on the North-East side, precisely where the map of Islington places it.